Fundraising for Coronavirus Relief: How You Can Help the Fight

 Ways to provide coronavirus financial relief

 As the threat of this disease grows and puts further strain on communities, here are a few things we can all consider doing to provide some relief:

 1. Directly support individuals impacted by the virus

 As the crisis grows, so do the negative effects on peoples’ health and their financial wellbeing, but we can all do our part to help those affected.
-Here’s how making a direct donation to COVID-19 fundraisers can help:
+Here’s how making a direct donation to a COVID-19 fundraiser can help:

 Hourly workers and people without paid sick time are among the most vulnerable to the negative financial effects of the pandemic.
 With no way to cover expenses, workers like these will inevitably fall behind on rent and other fixed expenses.
 For these reasons, it’s important to get ahead of the crisis and start providing support to individuals like these.

 Read Coronavirus Relief for Homeowners and Renters: A Resource Guide for additional resources.